 This document explains how the CAHPS Analysis Program works and how sponsors and vendors can use the program to interpret the results of their CAHPS survey.
+The goal of the CAHPS Analysis Program often referred to as the CAHPS macro-is to provide the user with a flexible way to analyze CAHPS survey data in order to make valid comparisons of performance.
 While the program was initially designed for the CAHPS Health Plan Survey, you can use it to analyze data from any of the CAHPS surveys.
-For most CAHPS surveys, the instructions include a document with analysis guidance specific to that survey.

-The CAHPS Analysis Program
+What Does the CAHPS Analysis Program Do?